Malone-Disturbance-Ecology-Lab/Everglades-Fire-History/README.md

 - **03_Flow_FireCalculations.R**: This script calculates fire history statistics for the files created from step 1 and 2: `EVER_BICY_1978_2023_perim.shp`, `EVER_BICY_1978_2023_burned.tif`, and `EVER_BICY_1978_2023_year_occurrence.tif`.

-- **04_FireSummary.R**: This script summarizes results and makes figures for the Scientific Data manuscript.

 ### Deprecated Scripts

 The `deprecated` folder hosts scripts that are no longer needed.